menehune23/sol/README.md

 ### Capital Letters

 There are no capital letters in Sol.
 Instead, context is relied upon to convey ideas like proper nouns.
 If disambiguation is needed, periods may be used between letters of an acronym, and proper nouns may be underlined or otherwise emphasized.

+### Symbol Width

+Sol symbols, regardless of font, are intended to be fixed-with.
+This makes it easy to align letters for formatting purposes.

 ## License